What we taste: Juicy red apple, plum, and malty dark chocolate

 ALTITUDE: 1800 - 2400 meters

-VARIETIES: Typica, Caturra, Paches, and Bourbon
+VARIETIES: Typica, Caturra, and Pache

 Rutas del Incas was founded on October 26, 2013, with just 33 members and is headquartered in the Querocoto District of the Chota Province in Cajamarca, Peru.
 Currently the cooperative has 258 members—30 women and 228 men—throughout 27 communities in the Querocoto, Huambos and Querocotillo Districts.